MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/memory-charts.md

 ![Memory Associated with an Adapter](images/memory-associated.png)

-> [!NOTE]
-> That when GPUView displays memory associated with an adapter, it creates a blue gradient area above the GPU Hardware Queue.
+Note that when GPUView displays memory associated with an adapter, it creates a blue gradient area above the GPU Hardware Queue.

 When viewing a Memory Chart associated with a process, the view is slightly different.